ecmwf/metview-python/docs/grib.rst

 .. py:function:: datainfo(fs)

-   Returns a list of dictionaries containing some metadata for each field in ``fs``.
+   Returns a dictionary containing some metadata for each field in ``fs``.

    :param fs: input fieldset
    :type fs: :class:`Fieldset`
-   :rtype: list of dictionary
+   :rtype: list of dict

-   The dictionary contains the following members:
+   A given dict contains the following members:

-   * index: the index of the field in the fieldset (indexing starts at 1)
+   * index: the index of the field in the fieldset (indexing starts at 0)
-   * number_present: the number of values
+   * number_present: the number of non-missing values
    * number_missing: the number of missing values
-   * proportion_present: the proportion of the
+   * proportion_present: the normalised proportion of the non-missing values to the total number of values ([0-1])
-   * proportion_missing: the proportion
+   * proportion_missing: normalised the proportion of the missing values to the total number of values ([0-1])

 .. py:function:: direction(u, v)